cypress-io/cypress-documentation/source/api/commands/route2.md

   reply(status: number, body?: string | object, headers?: { [key: string]: string }): void

   /**
+    * Continue the HTTP request to the server
+    * If the RouteHandler returns a Promise, it will be implicitly called when the Promise resolves.
+    * Otherwise, it will be implicitly called once the RouteHandler finishes */ reply(): void

+  /**
     * Redirect original request to a new location
     */
   redirect(location: string, statusCode: number): void